About Scarf

 Do More Than Dine is Scarf’s annual fundraiser, and it raises crucial funds to support Scarf programs so we can continue providing individualised wellbeing and job readiness support to our trainees.
 It also allows us to raise awareness about the barriers to fair work opportunities which are faced by young people seeking protection, and those from refugee and migrant backgrounds, and advocate for these resilient young people to have more equitable employment opportunities.

-Humanitarian migrants face unemployment rates of up to 43% compared to the national average of around 6%.
+Humanitarian migrants face unemployment rates of up to 43% compared to the national average of around 4%.
 Barriers to employment are complex and intertwined, and include limited English, lack of Australian work experience, impacts of past trauma on health and wellbeing, low confidence and discrimination.
-Scarf has been working hard to break down these barriers for 13 years.
+Scarf has been working hard to break down these barriers for close to 15 years.

 Find out more about Scarf on our website.